MicrosoftDocs/azure-stack-docs/AKS-Hybrid/node-repair.md

 2. If the reboot is unsuccessful, reimage the node.
 3. If the reimage is unsuccessful, create and reimage a new node.

-Please note that it usually takes 20 to 30 minutes to repair the node.
+It usually takes 20 to 30 minutes to repair the node.
 If AKS hybrid finds multiple unhealthy nodes during a health check, each node is repaired individually before another repair begins.

 ## Next steps